neutron-project/form-bundle/Resources/doc/datetimerangepicker.md

 DateTimeRangePicker
 ===================

-This is a jQuery datetimepicker with two datetime range text fields.
+The DateTimeRangePicker is a jQuery widget with two datetime range text fields.

 See [demo](http://trentrichardson.com/examples/timepicker/)